What is Chime?

-At Chime, the account opening is free, and maintaining your account is also free, with no monthly maintenance fees, minimum fees or cash deposit fees.
+At Chime, the account opening is free, and maintaining your account is also free, with no monthly maintenance fees or minimum fees.
 There is also no minimum balance required.
 Everything is handled in your online account on the app or website.

-Getting a Chime debit card, including delivery, is also free.
+Getting a Chime Visa debit card, including delivery, is also free.
 Even getting a stolen or lost card replaced is free.
 This isn't the case with online banks.
-There is no fee for international transactions with your Chime card.
-For clients, a Visa debit card is provided.
+There is no fee for international transactions (limited to certain countries) with your Chime debit card.

 An out-of-network ATM provider may charge additional fees.
-By the way, there is also a $500 daily limit on ATM withdrawals.
+Note that there is also a $500 daily limit on ATM withdrawals.

-Transferring money from your Chime spending account to other Chime members is free, and Automated Clearing House (ACH) transfers are also free.
+Transferring money from your Chime Checking Account, including Automated Clearing House (ACH) transfers, is free.

 It is not possible to make international wire transfers to or from Chime as it is not a bank.

-However, there's a transfer limit when using ACH transfer on the "neobank" called Chime:
+There are transfer limits when using ACH transfer on Chime:

 - $10,000 per calendar day